 Write a Layer¶

 The first thing to note: you never have to write a layer.
 Tensorpack layers are nothing but wrappers of symbolic functions.
-You can use any symbolic functions you have written or seen elsewhere with or without tensorpack layers.
+In tensorpack, you can use any symbolic functions you have written or seen elsewhere with or without tensorpack layers.

-If you would like, you can make a symbolic function become a "layer" by following some simple rules, and then gain benefits from the framework.
+If you would like, you can make a symbolic function become a “layer” by following some simple rules, and then gain benefits from tensorpack.

-Take a look at the Convolutional Layer implementation for an example of how to define a layer:
+Take a look at the ShuffleNet example to see an example of how to define a custom layer:

 Basically, a tensorpack layer is just a symbolic function, but with the following rules: